SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 4. create new passport or log in if you have already.
 5. create a project and navigate to it.
 6. now goto passport and add client by providing necessary details.
-3. Upon registration, you'll receive your client ID and client secret.
+3. Upon registration, you'll receive your client ID .

 ## Step 3: Installing and Initializing the Passport Client